h2oai/residuals-vis/residuals/vis/tasks-scatterplots.md

 DONE   independent variable scatterplots
 DONE + ensure that drawVoronoiScatterplot uses the width that is passed in with the options
+DONE + if idColumn is undefined, default to 'id'

 + improve tooltips for independent variables
 + orient tooltip to point with arrow